-Trying to make sense of NYC’s new building emissions law, Local Law 97 of 2019?
+Trying to make sense of Local Law 97 of 2019—NYC’s building emissions law?
 Urban Green developed these FAQs to add clarity to key provisions, and will update them as provisions are modified or added.

 To see a building’s annual emissions intensity based on the most recent benchmarking submissions, search by borough-block-lot (BBL) number or type in your street address at Metered.nyc.
 Scroll down to “GHG Emissions / sq.ft.” which is highlighted in green.
 Multiply that emissions intensity by a building’s total area (in square feet) to determine annual carbon emissions for the applicable year.